Reissner/QMngMnt/src/main/resources/eu/simuline/qMngmnt/installation/Readme.md

 and use the laptop screen.
 Then the kicker shall be placed correctly.

-From start menu choose "System Settings" and therein move to "Hardware"--!>"Display and Monitor".
+From start menu choose "`System Settings`" and therein move to "`Hardware`"--!>"`Display and Monitor`".
-Click opens dialog "Display Configuration".
+Click opens dialog "`Display Configuration`".
-First we choose device other than "Laptop Screen" which is the external one.
+First we choose device other than "`Laptop Screen`" which is the external one.
 It shall be enabled and primary.
-Then move on to "Laptop Screen" which shall be enabled also but (which is automatically) not primary.
+Then move on to "`Laptop Screen`" which shall be enabled also but (which is automatically) not primary.
-Then choose that it is a "Replica of" the external screen.
+Then choose that it is a "`Replica of`" the external screen.

 Note that if the big screen is switched off or disconnected, the laptop screen is represented correctly,